 UUIDs are not pretty to look at, and from a practical perspective, impossible to remember.
 This is the reason why they do not quite fit the bill for the 'Ticket Number' problem either.
 I wanted to bring this up anyways, because in some cases where you need a unique identifier, even if it is not human friendly, the use of the uuid() function could be handy.

 Purely for completeness, you should also know that ArcGIS feature services support the notion of GlobalID and GUID fields where UUIDs can be stored.
-In the case of GlobalID fields, the UUIDs are created automatically by ArcGIS and guaranteed to be unique across all records in the table.
-In the case of the GUID fields, UUIDs can be assigned and edited at will and no uniqueness is required.
+In the case of GlobalID fields, the UUIDs are created automatically by ArcGIS when the feature is created in the feature layer, and guaranteed to be unique across all records in the table.
+If working with GUID fields, UUIDs can be assigned and edited at will and no uniqueness is required.
+That is, you can calculate and set a GUID value using the uuid() XLSForm function.

 Hand-made Ticket Numbers: As long as you understand certain limitations, it is possible to create more human friendly 'Ticket Numbers' using functions supported in Survey123.